dart-lang/site-www/src/_guides/language/language-tour.md

 <aside class="alert alert-warning" markdown="1">
 **Dart VM difference:**
-Currently, although the Dart VM recognizes the `deferred` keyword and related APIs, the VM eagerly loads deferred libraries and allows them to be used.
+Currently, the Dart VM allows access to members of deferred libraries even before the call to `loadLibrary()`.
-**Don't depend on the Dart VM and generated JavaScript code treating deferred libraries in the same way.**
 For more information, see
 [issue #33118.](https://github.com/dart-lang/sdk/issues/33118)
 </aside>